fwang108/lammac/README.md

 ## Deployment

-Infinite Science can be deployed in several ways:
+Infinite can be deployed in several ways:

 ### Option 1: Vercel (Recommended for Beginners)